microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingProceduralGeometry/readme.md

 ```

 Since each ray type applies different actions in the shaders, each requires a separate shader record in the shader table.
 The same applies for separate geometries as well.
-This sample uses triangle geometry type and three procedural geometry types with differing intersection shaders, each requiring a seprate shader record.
-Furthermore, there are multiple geometry variations per procedural type, each parametrized via attributes that are provided through local root signatures, which in turn again require a separate shader record for each.
+This sample uses triangle geometry type and three procedural geometry types with differing intersection shaders, each requiring a separate shader record.
+Furthermore, there are multiple geometry variants per procedural type, each parametrized via attributes that are provided through local root signatures, which in turn again require a separate shader record for each.

 With that said, the sample has following shader table layouts:

-* **Miss shader table layout** - with two shader records.
+* **Miss shader table** - with two shader records.
 ```
 Shader table - MissShaderTable
 | [0]: MyMissShader                                   ~ Radiance ray
 | [1]: MyMissShader_ShadowRay                         ~ Shadow ray
 ```
-* **Hit group shader table layout** - with multiple geometries and two shader records for each.
+* **Hit group shader table
+  ** - with multiple geometries and two shader records for each.
 The full shader table is printed out in the debug output by this sample
 and is useful as a reference when setting up the indexing parameters.
-Here are first few shader records of a hit group shader table as a reference for an indexing example below:
+Here are first few shader records of a hit group shader table as a reference for an indexing example below.
+First, there are two shader records for the triangular quad plane.
+After that the table contains shader records for the procedural geometry.

 ```
 Shader table - HitGroupShaderTable:
-| [0] : MyHitGroup_Triangle                           ~ Triangle geometry in 1st BLAS
+| [0]: MyHitGroup_Triangle                             ~ Triangle geometry in 1st BLAS
-| [1] : MyHitGroup_Triangle_ShadowRay
+| [1]: MyHitGroup_Triangle_ShadowRay
-| [2] : MyHitGroup_AABB_AnalyticPrimitive             ~ 1st AABB geometry in 2nd BLAS
+| [2]: MyHitGroup_AABB_AnalyticPrimitive               ~ 1st Analytic AABB geometry in 2nd BLAS
-| [3] : MyHitGroup_AABB_AnalyticPrimitive_ShadowRay
+| [3]: MyHitGroup_AABB_AnalyticPrimitive_ShadowRay
-| [4] : MyHitGroup_AABB_AnalyticPrimitive             ~ 2nd AABB geometry in 2nd BLAS
+| [4]: MyHitGroup_AABB_AnalyticPrimitive               ~ 2nd Analytic AABB geometry in 2nd BLAS
-| [5] : MyHitGroup_AABB_AnalyticPrimitive_ShadowRay
+| [5]: MyHitGroup_AABB_AnalyticPrimitive_ShadowRay
-  ...
+| [6]: MyHitGroup_AABB_VolumetricPrimitive             ~ 1st Volumetric AABB geometry in 2nd BLAS
+| [7]: MyHitGroup_AABB_VolumetricPrimitive_ShadowRay
+| [8]: MyHitGroup_AABB_SignedDistancePrimitive         ~ 1st Signed distance AABB geometry in 2nd BLAS
+| [9]: MyHitGroup_AABB_SignedDistancePrimitive_ShadowRay
+..
 ```

-Given the shader table layouts, the shader table indexing is set as follows:
+Given the shader table layouts, the shader table indexing paramters are set as follows:
-* **MissShaderIndex** is set to 0 for radiance rays, and 1 for shadow rays in TraceRay().
+* **MissShaderIndex** is set to 0 for *radiance rays*, and 1 for *shadow rays* in TraceRay().
 Each geometry requires both so they are stored right after each other.
-* **MultiplierForGeometryContributionToHitGroupIndex** is 2, since there are two hit groups (radiance, shadow ray) per geometry ID.
+* **MultiplierForGeometryContributionToHitGroupIndex** is 2, since there are two hit groups (one per ray type) per geometry ID.
 * **GeometryContributionToHitGroupIndex** is a geometry ID that is system
   generated for each geometry within a BLAS.
-This directly maps to GeometryDesc array order passed in by the app, i.e. {0, 1, 2,...}.
+This directly maps to GeometryDesc array order passed in by the application, i.e. {0, 1, 2,...}.
-* **RayContributionToHitGroupIndex** is set to 0 and 1, for radiance and shadow
+* **RayContributionToHitGroupIndex** is set to 0 and 1, for *radiance* and *shadow
-  rays respectively, since they're stored subsequently in the shader table.
+  rays* respectively, since they're stored subsequently in the shader table.
 * **InstanceContributionToHitGroupIndex** is an offset in-between BLAS instances.
   Because triangle geometry BLAS is first, it's set to 0 for triangle BLAS.
 AABB BLAS
   sets the offset to 2 since the triangle BLAS has two shader records for the plane geometry with radiance and shadow ray hit groups.